What is Synapse? Details About Synapse Process

 The Synapse Process

-Axoaxonic synapse is a different type of synapse formed when a neuron is projecting its axon terminals on the other axon terminals of a different neuron.
+• Axoaxonic synapse: Formed when a neuron projects its axon terminals onto the axon terminals of another neuron.

 More Article